Search Site

 Upon the completion of the Chapter 13 repayment plan, the remainder of your unsecured, non-priority debts will be discharged.
 Your secured and priority debts will continue to be enforceable, but you will usually be in a better position to make on-time payments and to avoid further debt overload.

-With offices located in Athens, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale, Jeff Field & Associates assists clients in the Atlanta metropolitan area with filing Chapter 13 bankruptcies.
+With offices located in Bogart, Douglasville, Gainesville, Lawrenceville, Marietta and Scottdale, Jeff Field & Associates assists clients in the Atlanta metropolitan area with filing Chapter 13 bankruptcies.
 To schedule an appointment, call 404-381-1278 or contact us online.

 More on this topic: